Sales of Goods Agreement

 Prior to subcontracting any of its obligations under this Agreement, Vendor shall obtain contractual assurances from each subcontractor sufficient to enable Vendor to comply with the provisions of this Agreement.
 In addition, each subcontract shall contain provisions specifying that Vendor shall have the right to assign such subcontract to Service Provider.
 All such contractual assurances and agreements must include a prohibition on further subcontracting.
 Vendor shall remain primarily liable and obligated to Service Provider for the timely and proper performance of all of its obligations hereunder, even if such obligations are delegated to a subcontractor that has been approved by Service Provider, and for the proper and timely performance and actions of any person or entity to which it delegates or subcontracts any such obligation.
 Vendor will be solely responsible for paying Vendor’s subcontractors.

-Vendor represents and warrants that it shall comply with all applicable international, national, state, regional and local laws and regulations in performing its duties hereunder and in any of its dealings with respect to the Goods.
+Vendor represents and warrants that it shall comply with all applicable international, federal, state, regional and local laws and regulations in performing its duties hereunder and in any of its dealings with respect to the Goods.

 (b) Service Provider’s Policies & Procedures